PiterWeb/WindowsClipSpy/README.md

 ### Description

-💻 This is a terminal tool 🔧 which generates a malicious 👿 executable to send your clipboard on each update to an attacker 🏹.
+💻 This is a terminal tool 🔧 which generates an executable to send your clipboard on each update to an attacker 🏹.
 Made with educational porpuses

 ## Purpouse